Have you ever seen an Ulu knife? Did you know that it was designed 5000 years ago, but managed to stay in use up to this day?

 When Was the ULU Knife Invented?

 Museums exhibit Ulu knives found dating back to 2500 BC.
 These tools were also called an Uluaq, and were intended as a “woman’s knife”.
-Cutting the hard bone and thick skins of animals, was significantly easier with these knives.
+Cutting the hard bone from meat and thick skins of animals, was significantly easier with these knives.